kammitama5/kammitama5.github.io/_posts/2021-01-01-Friday-January-1st.md

 - Invited to speak for 30 events (that's about 1 every 2 weeks!)
 - Reviewer for.6 Academic conferences and asked to be a reviewer and Member of the Board for an Academic journal
 - Reviewed for 2 non-academic organizations, and wrote recommendation letters
-- Organizer & Volunteer for a number of conferences (close to 7: this year I was involved in:  AAAA, ACL, ICML, EMNLP,  EC’20, ICLR, NeurIPS.
+- Organizer & Volunteer for a number of conferences (close to 7: this year I was involved in:  AAAI, ACL, ICML, EMNLP,  EC’20, ICLR, NeurIPS.
 I was also asked to speak on a panel for FaaCT but I couldn't get my visa together in time to fly to Spain)
 - Covered in quite a bit in press this year (to the point that my parents noticed!)
 - Collaborated (through advisor) with industry while being on industry / advisor funding (Amzn)